centrifugal/centrifugo/docs/content/transports/websocket.md

 We consider this experimental because this websocket compression is experimental in [Gorilla Websocket](https://github.com/gorilla/websocket) library that Centrifugo uses internally.

-Websocket compression can reduce amount of traffic travelling over the wire.
+Websocket compression can reduce an amount of traffic travelling over the wire.
 But keep in mind that **enabling websocket compression will result in much slower Centrifugo performance and more memory usage** – depending on your message rate this can be very noticeable.

 To enable websocket compression for raw websocket endpoint set `websocket_compression: true` in configuration file.
 After this clients that support permessage-deflate will negotiate compression with server automatically.
 Note that enabling compression does not mean that every connection will use it - this depends on client support for this feature.